rhfogh/mxlims_data_model/README.md

 To cover the entire model starting from the top containers you should begin with the file doc/html/MxlimsMessage.html as this message can incorporate any object in the model.

+There are examples of mxlims messages in docs/examples

 ## Pydantic

-The pydantic files live in mxlims/pydantic; they are generated from the JSON schemas in part using https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/ with the command (starting in the mxlims_data_model directory)
+The pydantic files live in mxlims/pydantic; they are generated from the JSON schemas in part using https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/

-datamodel-codegen --input-file-type jsonschema --output-model-type pydantic_v2.BaseModel  --base-class mxlims.pydantic.MxBaseModel.BaseModel --use-schema-description --use-double-quotes --disable-timestamp --use-default --target-python-version 3.10 --snake-case-field --use-exact-imports --capitalise-enum-members --use-title-as-name --use-one-literal-as-default --input mxlims/schemas --output mxlims/pydantic

-The generated Pydantic for data and datatypes is correct, but the complete API requires also manually coded classes for the core classes in the model, and code generation procedures for pydantic/objects.
+The generated Pydantic for data and datatypes is correct, but the complete API requires also a manually coded im[plementation class, and code generation procedures for pydantic/objects.

-The implementation is WOrk-In-Progress as of 20250426.
-The temporary implementation classes can eb found in pydantic/core_new/.
+## Prototype implementation

+There is a prototype Python implementation, generated using the mxlims/impl/generate_code.py script, and a test MXCuBE integration.
+See the relevant mxcubecore WIP pull requests for details.